 (Table 2) In 2017, the proportion of out of care homeless people living with HIV in the Houston EMA was 2.6 times the proportion of non-homeless persons living with HIV.
-Fiftyone percent (51%) of homeless persons living with HIV in the EMA were not in HIV care in 2017.
-This is a 17% than for the state as a whole at 43% of homeless people living with HIV in Texas.
+Fifty-one percent (51%) of homeless persons living with HIV in the EMA were not in HIV care in 2017.
+This is 14% higher than the state as a whole, as 43% of homeless people living with HIV in Texas were not in HIV care in 2017.